tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you inspected views are not communicating any data upstream and they do not have business logic

-- Are you able to quickly describe responsibility of a component/class/method/module and provide a single unambiguous representation of it

 - Have you inspected and graphed the ownership of objects and inspected their lifecycle

 - Have you used inheritance with caution and prefered composition over inheritance

-- Have you inspested and abstracted the communication between sub-components

-- Have you analyzed that the design is highly cohesive and loosely coupled and components have clearly defined communication boundaries that are not poorly selected

 - Have you inspected there are no God objects in the design and you don't have high coupling AND high cohesion